Call now

 Dietary Adjustments for Sick Rats

 Hydration is vital for sick rats as it loosens mucus and secretions, aiding in breathing.
 If your rat cannot drink on its own, provide gentle hydration support through a syringe and ensure fresh, filtered water is always accessible.
+When you see droppings around food and water bowls, an essential guide to rodent droppings identification and management can help you assess infestation severity.
 Rats with kidney disease may require special dietary adjustments to manage their condition.

 High-calorie foods support the recovery of sick rats.
-Different types of foods to consider include:
+Consider offering:

 • Soft, easily digestible foods like baby food, which can entice them to eat and provide necessary nutrients.